romanee-conti/romanee-conti/README.md

 - 👋 Hello, my name is Robert, but my alias is the disarmingly charming provocateur @romanee-conti, master of wine and dance aboard the "Butterfly Sails".
 - 👀 I'm interested in becoming a software developer through metamorphosis.
-- 🌱 I’m currently learning HTML, CSS, javaScript and Python.
+- 🌱 I’m currently learning HTML, CSS, and javaScript.
 - 💞️ I’m looking to build up my portfolio and land my first junior developer job.
 - 📫 How to reach me: robert_phillips17@outlook.com